oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 >
 > In a similar case, a binary analysis tool that detected the suppression within an executable file’s metadata could provide `location.logicalLocation` even if it could not provide `location.physicalLocation`.
 >
-> If a suppression is stored in a separate, non-compiled file, sometimes called a “sidecar file,” `kind` is `"external"`, and `location.physicalLocation` specifies the location of the suppression within the sidecar file.
+> If a suppression is stored in a separate, non-compiled file, sometimes called a "sidecar file," `kind` is `"external"`, and `location.physicalLocation` specifies the location of the suppression within the sidecar file.
 The sidecar file might even be another SARIF file.
 >
 > If a suppression is stored in a database, `kind` is again `"external"`, and `location.physicalLocation` might specify the URI of a query that returns the database information that describes the suppression.